dashcommunity/guides/submit_proposal_to_dash_network.md

 1. Create your proposal
     * You may [create and host your proposal](https://github.com/dashcommunity/guides/blob/master/create_proposal_from_template.md) here at Dash Community, idealy using one of the [templates](https://github.com/dashcommunity/proposal-templates), or
-    * You may use the templates and method show on step 1 at [dashcentral.org](https://www.dashcentral.org/budget/create).
+    * You may use the templates and method show on step 1 at [dashcentral.org](https://www.dashcentral.org/budget/create)
-2. Continue...
+2. Complete steps 2 through 7 at [dashcentral.org](https://www.dashcentral.org/budget/create)
-8. Open Dash-Qt
+3. Open your Dash-Qt wallet
+4. Select `Tools` > `Debug console` from the Dash-Qt main menu
+5. Paste the command shown on step 8 from dashcentral; before hitting enter, note that:
+  * this will charge you 5 DASH
+  * it doesn't actually submit your budget
+  * it prepares and returns a receipt that you have paid the submission fee
+  * the receipt is a transaction id called `fee-tx`, which is used in the actual `mnsubmit` command
-9. Type command x to prepare your budget
+6. Hit enter to prepare your proposal
+7. Paste the command showin on step 9 from dashcentral, where `REPLACE_WITH_COLLATERAL_HASH` (same as `fee-tx`) is the string of characters output by the previous command
-10. Type command y to submit your budget
+8. Hit enter to submit your proposal
+9. Continue with steps 10 through 13 at dashcentral
+  * One option for step 12 would be to include the Overview section on dashcentral, and then include a link to your full proposal hosted here at Dash Commmunity.